Buying Property in Portugal

 When looking for an apartment in Portugal, you might find confusing numbers next to the ads such as T0, T1, T2, and so on.
 These numbers actually signify the number of rooms.
 So, a T1 would be a one-bedroom apartment, while a T2 would be an apartment with two bedrooms.
 T0 means a studio apartment.
 Sometimes you might notice a +1 next to the type, like T2+1; this means that this is a two-bedroom apartment with an extra windowless room.

 When buying a property in Portugal, it’s always a good idea to consult an experienced real estate agent.
-In Portugal, these are referred to as imobiliaria.
 Make sure that it is a property registered agency with a license number acquired by the Portuguese Association of Real Estate agents (Associacao de Mediadores Imobiliarios).

 How to Find a Property in Portugal

 Budget is one of the most essential factors to consider when buying a property, and most buyers have a certain budget in mind.
-Your road to discovering the ideal house is linked to several necessary areas, beginning with the question of how to begin your property search.
+Your road to discovering the ideal house is linked to several necessary areas, beginning with the question of how to buy property in Portugal

 Consult a Professional